 (iii) Other relief arising under or relating to a Federal award.

-(2) A request for payment that is not in dispute when submitted.
+(2) A request for payment not in dispute when submitted.

-Class of Federal awards means a group of Federal awards either awarded under a specific program or group of programs or to a specific type of non-Federal entity or group of non-Federal entities to which specific provisions or exceptions may apply.
+Class of Federal awards means a group of Federal awards either awarded under a specific program or group of programs or to a specific type of recipient or group of recipients to which specific provisions or exceptions may apply.

-Closeout means the process by which the Federal awarding agency or pass-through entity determines that all applicable administrative actions and all required work of the Federal award have been completed and takes actions as described in § 200.344.
+Closeout means the process by which the Federal agency or pass-through entity determines that all applicable administrative actions and all required work of the Federal award have been completed and takes actions as described in § 200.344.

 Cluster of programs means a grouping of closely related programs that share common compliance requirements.
 The types of clusters of programs are research and development (R&D), student financial aid (SFA), and other clusters.
-“Other clusters” are as defined by OMB in the compliance supplement or as designated by a State for Federal awards the State provides to its subrecipients that meet the definition of a cluster of programs.
-When designating an “other cluster,” a State must identify the Federal awards included in the cluster and advise the subrecipients of compliance requirements applicable to the cluster, consistent with § 200.332(a).
-A cluster of programs must be considered as one program for determining major programs, as described in § 200.518, and, with the exception of R&D as described in § 200.501(c), whether a program-specific audit may be elected.
+“Other clusters” are defined by OMB in the compliance supplement or designated by a State for Federal awards the State provides to its subrecipients that meet the definition of a cluster of programs.
+When designating “other clusters,” a State must identify the Federal awards included in the cluster and advise the subrecipients of compliance requirements applicable to the cluster, consistent with § 200.332.
+A cluster of programs must be considered one program when determining major programs as described in § 200.518, and with the exception of R&D as described in § 200.501(d), whether a program-specific audit may be elected.

 Cognizant agency for audit means the Federal agency designated to carry out the responsibilities described in § 200.513(a).
 The cognizant agency for audit is not necessarily the same as the cognizant agency for indirect costs.
-A list of cognizant agencies for audit can be found on the Federal Audit Clearinghouse (FAC) website.
+A list of Federal agency Single Audit contacts can be found on the Federal Audit Clearinghouse (FAC) website.

-Cognizant agency for indirect costs means the Federal agency responsible for reviewing, negotiating, and approving cost allocation plans or indirect cost proposals developed under this part on behalf of all Federal agencies.
+Cognizant agency for indirect costs means the Federal agency responsible for reviewing, negotiating and approving cost allocation plans or indirect cost proposals on behalf of all Federal agencies.
 The cognizant agency for indirect cost is not necessarily the same as the cognizant agency for audit.
-For assignments of cognizant agencies see the following:
+For assignments of cognizant agencies, see the following:

-(1) For Institutions of Higher Education (IHEs): Appendix III to this part, paragraph C.11.
+(1) For Institutions of Higher Education (IHEs): Appendix III, paragraph C.11.

-(2) For nonprofit organizations: Appendix IV to this part, paragraph C.2.a.
+(2) For nonprofit organizations: Appendix IV, paragraph C.2.a.

-(3) For State and local governments: Appendix V to this part, paragraph F.1.
+(3) For State and local governments: Appendix V, paragraph F.1.

-(4) For Indian tribes: Appendix VII to this part, paragraph D.1.
+(4) For Indian Tribes: Appendix VII, paragraph D.1.

-Compliance supplement means an annually updated authoritative source for auditors that serves to identify existing important compliance requirements that the Federal Government expects to be considered as part of an audit.
+Compliance supplement means an annually updated authoritative source of information for auditors that identifies existing important compliance requirements that the Federal Government expects to be considered as part of an audit.
 Auditors use it to understand the Federal program's objectives, procedures, and compliance requirements, as well as audit objectives and suggested audit procedures for determining compliance with the relevant Federal program.

-Computing devices means machines used to acquire, store, analyze, process, and publish data and other information electronically, including accessories (or “peripherals”) for printing, transmitting and receiving, or storing electronic information.
+Computing devices means machines that acquire, store, analyze, process, and publish data and other information electronically, including accessories (or “peripherals”) for printing, transmitting and receiving, or storing electronic information.
 See also the definitions of supplies and information technology systems in this section.

-Contract means, for the purpose of Federal financial assistance, a legal instrument by which a recipient or subrecipient purchases property or services needed to carry out the project or program under a Federal award.
+Contract means, for the purpose of Federal financial assistance, a legal instrument by which a recipient or subrecipient conducts procurement transactions under a Federal award.
 For additional information on subrecipient and contractor determinations, see § 200.331.
 See also the definition of subaward in this section.

-Contractor means an entity that receives a contract as defined in this section.
+Contractor means an entity that receives a contract.